waseemingly/tp/docs/UserGuide.md

     * `Please input the project details in the correct format!`
 * No edits in input command
     * `At least one field to edit must be provided!`
+* Invalid command target
+    * `Invalid command target!
+You cannot call edit-d on the target.`

 Relevant UI mock-ups (???)